SophieDufrane/celebrateit-platform/README.md

 - **Bootstrap** – Provides a responsive layout foundation and base UI components.
 - **CSS Modules** – Used for scoped styling of components and to prevent class name collisions.

+#### React Hooks & Architecture

+CelebrateIt relies heavily on React functional components with hooks for local state and side effects. `useState` manages form inputs, toggle states, and like/comment data. `useEffect` is used for fetching API data and syncing profile updates.
+The component structure emphasizes separation of concerns: shared layout (`PostLayoutShell`), interaction elements (`PostForm`), and containers provide clarity and reusability across the app.

 ---

 ### 4.3 Deployment & Tools